 - Add dates and process until broken up into pea-sized bits.

 - Add in peanut butter and process to combine.

 - Add in cocoa power until mixture comes together.

 - Add crushed peanuts back into bowl and pulse several times to bring mixture back together.

-- Roll mixture into 16 balls and the place in freezer for 15 mins.
+- Roll mixture into 14-16 balls (depends on how big you roll them) and the place in freezer for 15 mins.

 - Store in fridge for up to one month.

 *Make sure your dates are sticky.
 If not, soak them in hot water for 15 minutes to soften and then drain.

 JOIN THE THM NEWSLETTER

 Join 20,000+ members of the THM Community to get access to exclusive recipes, healthy lifestyle tips and behind-the-scenes news from our team!